1nc0gn170/1nc0gn170.github.io/posts/CTF-Writeups/Aug-2020_Levelup.md

 firewall rules are dynamically modified to allow the host which sent the connection attempts to connect over specific port.
 ```
-Yeah now I have a target port,and I need the find the closed ports and thier order.As I said earlier I have 10 more images along with descripton.4 out of those 10 contains numbers on them.
+Yeah now I have a target port,and I need to find the closed ports and thier order.As I said earlier I have 10 more images along with descripton.4 out of those 10 contains numbers on them.
 Now I need to knock the ports,So I grabbed a script from online cause my own script didn't work properly xD.

 ```python